Meticulous-Frontier/LR2/README.md

 * Adds over 8 new sex positions with dialogs
 * Adds 4 threesome positions (triggered in various situations)
 * Enhances 3 existing sex positions with new dialogs
+* Side quest system to make playthroughs unique and to make generic employees more interesting
 * Outfit generator built into the outfit creator (use mannequin selector for wardrobe edit)
 * A hair salon with options to change hair styles and colours.
 * Some extra actions in the gym studio.